Sports Medicine Facilities and Coverage

 Tampa Bay Sports Community

 The Tampa Bay area’s beaches and agreeable year-round weather bring many talented athletes here from around the country to participate in various sporting events.
-Community physicians and athletic trainers have invited past fellows to join in providing medical coverage for events including Olympic-caliber triathlons, BMX racing, X-Games and the AVP tour.
+Community physicians and athletic trainers have invited past fellows to join in providing medical coverage for events including Olympic-caliber Road racing, BMX racing, X-Games, AVP tour, USA Gymnastics, Rugby 7s and Special Olympics.